sy2002/QNICE-FPGA/doc/VGA_Features.md

   bitmap (when in graphics mode).
 * Font RAM: Contains the bitmaps of the individual characters.
 * Palette RAM: Contains the palette used when in 16-color mode.
+* Sprite RAM: Contains the bitmap and configuration of all sprites.

 All three memory blocks are accessed by first setting up the address and then reading/writing the data at the specified address.